 SPD is thought to be associated with reduced support of the abdominal muscles, pelvic floor or lower back.
-It is thought that increased pressure through weight gain or pregnancy can contribute a decrease in the support system.
+It is thought that increased pressure through weight gain or pregnancy can contribute to a decrease in the support system.

 At Pure, your Physiotherapist will take a comprehensive history or your symptoms and will conduct a thorough clinical examination for a fast and accurate diagnosis to be established.
 With a definitive diagnosis in place, the most effective treatment and management plan can be implemented straight away which will help achieve favourable outcomes.

-Your Physio will want to understand how your symptoms are affecting your everyday life so they can understand the challenges you have and will work with you to form a series on individual goals to work towards.
+Your Physio will want to understand how your symptoms are affecting your everyday life so they can understand the challenges you have and will work with you to form a series of individual goals to work towards.

 It is important to try and limit positions which aggravate your symptoms – generally this will be moving your knees apart or repetitive loading on one leg as aforementioned.
 The following advice – all of which your Physiotherapist can explain in more depth, can help you to minimise the irritation.

 Following the above advice can help manage your pain.
 Make sure you stay as active as possible with in your pain tolerance.
-Strengthening and conditioning is a very important part of maintaining stability and strength for the joints and muscles around the pelvis and lower back.
+Strength and conditioning is a very important part of maintaining stability in the joints and muscles around the pelvis and lower back.
 Your specialist Physio can devise a bespoke home exercise programme for you and will be skilled in making any necessary adjustments to ensure the exercises achieve favourable outcomes.
 Pelvic floor muscle exercises are a very important part of this, for more information & exercises, please click here to visit our website section on Pelvic floor muscle dysfunction.

 You will be given ongoing support and advice throughout your pregnancy (if applicable) so that you feel confident in managing your symptoms.
 Most cases of SPD will settle with conservative management and cases of PSD related to pregnancy will settle after having baby.
-If you find your pain is not settling please seek advice from your GP or Physiotherapist.
+If you find your pain is not settling, please seek advice from your GP or Physiotherapist.